Mike Zunino Player Props: Guardians vs. Twins

 Mike Zunino At The Plate

-- Zunino has seven doubles, three home runs and 13 walks while batting .194.
+- Zunino is batting .196 with seven doubles, three home runs and 13 walks.

-- In 38.2% of his 34 games this season, Zunino has picked up at least one hit.
-He's also had five multi-hit games.

-- In six games this year (17.6%), Zunino has picked up an RBI, including two games with multiple runs batted in.
+- Zunino has picked up a hit in 14 of 35 games this year, with multiple hits five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.